g8hh/the-tree-of-life/docs/buyables.md

 Useful functions for dealing with buyables and implementing their effects:

 - getBuyableAmount(layer, id): get the amount of the buyable the player has
+- addBuyables(layer, id, amount): add to the amount of the buyable
 - setBuyableAmount(layer, id, amount): set the amount of the buyable the player has
 - buyableEffect(layer, id): Returns the current effects of the buyable, if any.